 2.30 - 3.30pm

-Blockchain projects are already becoming a reality around the world from using solar-powered drones in remote part of Papua New Guinea to developing a proof-of-concept system for nation-state scale tokenization of energy consumption in Estonia.
+Blockchain projects are already becoming a reality around the world from using solar-powered drones in remote parts of Papua New Guinea to developing a proof-of-concept system for nation-state scale tokenization of energy consumption in Estonia to Dubai’s work on becoming the first blockchain city.
 Hear presentations from cutting-edge blockchain energy champions from around the world and find out the latest on the innovations they are bringing to market.

 Blockchain's environmental impact - harming or saving the planet?